 Opinion Scale

-Overall, would you support or oppose a congestion charge in your city?
+Overall, to what extent do you support or oppose implementing a congestion charge in your city?

 Min: Strongly opposeMid: NeutralMax: Strongly support